deno-kr/deno-rss/README.md

 ### Target RSS

-1. Update `RSS_LINK` env to target rss link in fetch workflow.
+1. Update `RSS_LINKS` env to target rss link in fetch workflow.

 ## How to contribute